-You are eligible for one free credit report per year – request a copy from both TransUnion and Equifax and review them.
+You are eligible for one free credit report per year – request a copy from TransUnion and Equifax and review them.

-Reviewing both your credit report and score not only helps you detect errors on time, but it could also save you from becoming a victim of fraud.
+Reviewing your credit report and score not only helps you detect errors on time but could also save you from becoming a victim of fraud.